Javernaut/ffmpeg-android-maker/README.md

 The version of FFmpeg here by default is **4.2.1** (but can be overridden).
 And the script expects to use **at least** Android NDK **r19** (*r20* also works ok).

+The details of how this script is implemented are described in [this blog post](https://proandroiddev.com/a-story-about-ffmpeg-in-android-part-i-compilation-898e4a249422).

 ## Supported Android ABIs

 * armeabi-v7a